 Alma labored much in the spirit, wrestling with God in mightyAlma 8:10

 Of course, saying prayers on a routine basis is a good thing.
-However, it is easy to let our prayers become so routine, we forget to be focused with energy and emotion as we pray.
+However, it is easy to let our prayers become so routine, we forget to be focused on engaging with energy and emotion as we pray.
 When we feel as though what we are praying for has already happened, our emotional state increases within our body and whole soul.
 When this state is achieved, the heavens take note.

 Sometimes the healing prayers I offer are not working.
-When I assess why they are not working, it is generally either because my prayers have become repetitive or too routine without enough focus and emotion.
+When I stop and assess why they are not working, it is generally either because my prayers have become repetitive or too routine without enough focus and emotion.

 But when ye pray, use not vain repetitions, as the heathen do: for they think that they shall be heard for their much speaking.Matthew 6:7